lovelandcreatorspace/sphero_demos/README.md

 Sphero ROS demos
 =============
-Some very basic demos using the Sphero ROS node - let do some full RGB light painting next!
+Some very basic demos using the Sphero ROS node - let's do some full RGB light painting next!

 examples:
 ```bash